 - To the upper right of the scene, click Layers/Legend.

 The layer groups are reflected in the list of layers.
 You can choose to turn off either individual layers or all of the layers in a group.
 However, the user probably doesn't need control over all the layers in the list.
 For instance, the artificial reefs and natural reefs should either both be visible or both be turned off.
 Additionally, the bathymetric imagery layer and the labels for the major inlets should remain permanently visible.
 You'll manage these layer visibility settings using layer groups.

 In the list of layers, the user now only has the option to turn off all layers in the Reefs group at once.
 The Palm Beach County Data group, however, still uses the Checkbox option, which allows users to turn on or off any individual layers they want.
 The Radio option, by contrast, only allows one layer in a group to be turned on at a time.
 Lastly, the Hide option removes layers from the layer list altogether, making them permanently visible in the scene.
 Next, you'll create a layer group for hidden layers.

 - Drag the Palm Beach County Inlets and Palm Beach County Bathymetry Image layers into the Hidden Layers group.

 Neither the group nor its layers appear in the list of the layers.

 You can also hide individual layers without creating a group.
-To do so, click the arrow on the right side of the layer name and choose Hide in Layers.
+To do so, click More options on the right side of the layer name and choose Hide in Layers.
 You could use this technique to hide the Palm Beach County LADS Surface layer, which has been automatically placed in a special group for ground layers.
 However, it may be helpful for users to have the ability to turn the ground layer on and off so they can compare the seafloor elevation with the sea surface elevation.
 You'll leave the layer visible in the layers list.

 Save the scene